The central nervous system (CNS) is protected from the adverse effects of many potential toxicants by an anatomical blood–brain barrier.

 The NS is protected from the adverse effects of many potential toxicants by an anatomical barrier between the blood and the brain, or a “blood–brain barrier” (BBB).
 Most of the brain, spinal cord, retina, and peripheral NS (PNS) maintain this barrier with the blood, with selectivity similar to the interface between cells and the extracellular space.
 To gain entry to the NS, molecules must pass into the cell membranes of endothelial cells of the brain rather than between endothelial cells, as they do in other tissues (Figure 16–1).
 The principal basis of the blood–brain barrier is thought to be specialized endothelial cells in the brain’s microvasculature, aided, at least in part, by interactions with glia.
 In addition to this interface with blood, the brain, spinal cord, and peripheral nerves are also completely covered with a continuous lining of specialized cells that limits the entry of molecules from adjacent tissue.
 In the brain and spinal cord, this is the meningeal surface; in peripheral nerves, each fascicle of nerve is surrounded by perineurial cells.
 Among the unique properties of endothelial cells in the NS is the presence of tight junctions between cells.
 Thus, molecules must pass through membranes of endothelial cells, rather than between them, as they do in other tissues.

 Schematic diagram of the blood–brain barrier.
-Systemic capillaries are depicted with intercellular gaps, or fenestrations, which permit the passage of ...
+Systemic capillaries are depicted with intercellular gaps, or fenestrations, which permit ...